eHealthAfrica/gateway-manager/README.md

 ```

 #### `delete_ccloud_tenant`
-Removes a tenant and their credentials, account and permissions (Does not remove data / topics).
+Removes a tenant and their credentials, account and permissions (does not remove data / topics).

 ```bash
 delete_ccloud_tenant {username}